 May, L. (2023).
 Respondent: Videogame Temporalities panel discussion.
 Media and Screen Studies, Faculty of Arts, University of Auckland.

-May, L. (2020, December 10).
+May, L. (2020).
 Learning Through Play: Games and Gamification.
 School of Foreign Languages, Henan University.
 Kaifeng, China.

 May, L., & Hall, B. (2023).
 Yelling at clouds: Battlefield 2042 players’ encounters with the climate crisis.
 DiGRA Australia 2023, Sydney, Australia.

 May, L. (2022).
-Telling scary stories: players, paratexts and the climate crisis.
+Telling scary stories: Players, paratexts and the climate crisis.
 DiGRA Australia 2022, online.

 May, L., & McKissack, F. (2020).
 The disciplinary architecture of videogame houses.
 DiGRA Australia 2020, Brisbane, Australia.